Salt Lake City Family Law Attorney

 Note that the discussion around property distribution will depend heavily on what property belongs to the marriage (marital property) and what property belongs to the individual spouses (separate property).
 Generally, marital property is anything acquired or earned during the marriage, including earned income.
 Separate property is anything that belonged to one spouse before marriage and was kept separate throughout the marriage, such as gifts or inheritance given only to one spouse (even during the marriage).
 However, separate property that is commingled with marital property renders it marital property by law, as it becomes property used for the benefit of the marriage, even if it began as separate property.

 Let Christensen Law Guide You

-If you are facing family-related legal issues right now following a separation from your spouse, do not hesitate to contact a family lawyer to help you navigate the legal aftermath.
-Whether you have concerns regarding alimony calculations, child custody orders, and property division methods, an experienced lawyer can help.
+If you are facing family-related legal issues right now following a separation from your spouse, do not hesitate to contact a family lawyer in Salt Lake City, UT to help you navigate the legal aftermath.
+Whether you have concerns regarding alimony calculations, child custody orders, and property division methods, an experienced family law lawyer serving Salt Lake City can help.
 The advocates at Christensen Law have years of experience guiding clients through their family law matters and can help you navigate your negotiations in the courtroom and the mediation room.